polterguy/polterguy.github.io/tutorials/anarq-usecase/index.md

 * [Download AnarQ](https://github.com/polterguy/anarq)

-Notice, as I wrote this article, I used AnarQ version 0.8, and I might expand on the project in the future, implying some of the specific parts we walked through here are changed.
-Have that in mind if you're dissecting a different version than what I used in this article.
+Notice, as I wrote this article, I used AnarQ version 0.8, and I might expand on the project in the future - Implying some of the specific parts we walked through here might change in a future version of AnarQ.
+Have that in mind if you're dissecting a newer version than what I showed you in this article.

 * [Documentation](/documentation/)